MetPX/sarracenia/doc/subscriber.rst

 to conform to other software´s expectations.  the default setting is '.tmp' so that temporary files have that suffix.

-Setting *inflight* to ´.´ will cause the temporary files to begin a dot, the tradition for making hidden files on linux.
-Setting *inflight* to something other than that, such as 'inflight .temp´ will cause the name of the temporary files to be suffixed with ´.temp´ When a file is completely received, it will be renamed, removing the *inflight* .temp suffix.
+Setting *inflight* to ´.´ will cause the temporary files to begin with a dot, the tradition for making hidden files on linux.
+Setting *inflight* to something other than that, such as 'inflight .temp´ will cause the name of the temporary files to be suffixed with ´.temp´.
+When a file is completely received, it will be renamed, removing the *inflight* .temp suffix.
 Another possibility is to use *tempdir* dir option.
 When software is particularly stubborn about ingesting anything it sees::